whataboutkris/CPSC-323-Lexical-Analysis-Project/README.md

 # Dependencies:
 C++ Standard Library
 # Acknowledgments
-This lexer implementation was a school project for CSUF in Professor Modi's CPSC 323 Compilers & Languages Special thanks to [Hunter Tran, Matthew Tran].
+This lexer implementation was a school project for CSUF in Professor Modi's CPSC 323 Compilers & Languages.
+Special thanks to [Hunter Tran, Matthew Tran].